pbugnion/gmaps/docs/source/gmaps.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can add bicycling, transit and traffic information to a base map.
-For instance, you can add a bicycling layer to a map to draw cycle lanes.
+For instance, use :func:`gmaps.bicycling_layer` to draw cycle lanes.
 This will also change the style of the base layer to de-emphasize streets which are not cycle-friendly.

 ::